 The Company recognizes that water is a shared resource and is committed to responsibly managing it in collaboration with host communities and stakeholders.
 Water is an important input to mining and mineral concentration processes.
-Changes in the availability of, or access to, reliable water sources is a key risk for Allied, whether it is due to the effects of climate change, regulatory or policy changes or competing priorities for water.

 The goal is to set a standard that addresses all aspects of water management, including water supply and security, water for operations, hydrology and hydrogeology, mine dewatering, water collection, storage, uses and discharge, closure, post-closure, water quality and potential environmental impacts, including sustainable and socially responsible water use for sites and projects.
 The development of site specific key performance indicators to measure effective implementation of the water management program and performance against water-related goals is in progress.